-Fractures of the ankle are very common injuries.
-The usual cause of this injury is a fall, twist or direct impact onto the ankle.
+If any of these bones are fractured you will have foot fracture.
+The usual cause of this injury is a fall, twist or direct impact onto the affected bone and joint.
+You can also overuse the metatarsals leading to stress fractures.